v-cakoll/docs.pl-pl/docs/core/tools/dotnet-add-reference.md

 ## <a name="name"></a>Nazwa

-`dotnet add reference` -Dodaje odwołania do projektu do projektu (P2P).
+`dotnet add reference`-Dodaje odwołania projektu do projektu (P2P).

 ## <a name="synopsis"></a>Streszczenie